 55. The Clicker Technique Can Also Be Used to Reinforce Good Behavior

-Here’s one more from our bag of handy dog training tips: apart from its use in training new tricks and commands, the clicker technique is convenient in general too.
+Here’s one more from our bag of handy dog training tips: apart from its use in training new tricks and commands, the clicker technique is also convenient.

-For example, it can be used to reinforce good behavior in your puppy.
+For example, it can reinforce good behavior in your puppy.

 Once your puppy understands the clicking as a sign of approval from you, you can use the clicker for other instances when your puppy shows good behavior.

-For example, you are using the clicker when your puppy is sitting quietly or lying down in a guest’s presence, or at dinner time.
+For example, you are using the clicker when your puppy sits quietly, sits down in a guest’s presence, or at dinner time.

 56. Always Try to End on a Good Note to Reinforce Whatever was Learnt

-This comes as an extension of the advice on relying more on positive feedback.
+This is an extension of the advice on relying more on positive feedback.

 Ending a training session on a high, with a repeat of an already mastered track or step, followed by plenty of praise and reward.